 The Hartley Media Impact Initiative at Auburn equips faith leaders and communities with media tools to amplify their prophetic witness and advance their justice work.

 Hartley Impact broadens the network of organizations and faith leaders committed to leveraging the power of story for social good.
-This July, Hartley will host the Creative Climate Lab at Auburn, where Doc Society and Exposure Labs will re-strategize and move forward rapidly with a range of new communication approaches to climate communications.
+This July, Hartley hosted a creative climate lab at Auburn, where Doc Society and Exposure Labs re-strategized and moved forward rapidly with a range of new communication approaches to climate communications.
 It’s part of a new multi-year New Wave Fund to catalyze a salvo of brand new narratives about the climate crisis, emanating from the best filmmakers, artists, and journalists globally.
-The Creative Climate Lab will bring together creative grantees with policy experts, scientists, faith leaders, indigenous leaders, movement leaders, social scientists and digital strategists to keep testing assumptions, staying reactive to rapidly changing political and cultural contexts, and disseminating shared learning in order to re-imagine the practice of climate communications.
+The Creative Climate Lab brings together creative grantees with policy experts, scientists, faith leaders, indigenous leaders, movement leaders, social scientists and digital strategists to keep testing assumptions, staying reactive to rapidly changing political and cultural contexts, and disseminating shared learning in order to re-imagine the practice of climate communications.

-This Initiative conducts workshops with faith leaders and filmmakers to create a space for discussion about the challenges and opportunities of film-based work in faith-based movement work.
+The Hartley Media Initiative conducts workshops with faith leaders and filmmakers to create a space for discussion about the challenges and opportunities of film- and media-based work in faith-based movement work.
 These workshops spark new understandings and ideas about how to enhance a more graceful integration of film into faith-rooted contexts.

 Hartley Impact builds the field and practice of media impact for social good by creating deep relationships between media makers and movement leaders from across all faiths.

 The Hartley Media Impact Initiative also oversees a fiscal sponsorship program for documentaries that focus on the impact of religions on current global issues.
 If a film below has a Donate button, that film is fiscally sponsored by Auburn Seminary.
 Please give!

 For more information, contact Sarah Masters at [email protected].